pklampros/steampowered.ris/README.md

 # Ludography / Steam Videogame Citation Info Grabber
-Runs a browser script on game websites of Steam, that allows exporting a RIS file (that includes the bibliographical information of the game) in order to help add them in a bibliography catalogue and cite apps and videogames from steampowered.com
+Runs a browser script on game websites of Steam, that allows exporting a RIS file (that includes the bibliographical information of the game) in order to help add them in a bibliography catalogue and cite apps and videogames from steampowered.com.
-Creates a new button next to the "Community hub" button, downloads a RIS file, importable in Bibliography management software.

 ## Installation instructions:
   1. Install a user script manager for your browser